 The University of Iowa medical laboratory is one of the first in the nation to record human electroencephalography (EEG) activity, led by pioneering investigator Professor Lee E. Travis.

 Charles Strother received his degree.
-He came to Iowa to study under Lee Travis
+He came to Iowa to study under Lee Travis.

 • Photo